TomCheang/O365-Ediscovery-Retention-Eradication/README.md

 The functions built here were created to enforce custom email retention rules not provided by Exchange or Exchange Online.
 It was also recently used to eradicate a target phishing campaign.

 **Prerequisites:**
-1. provide your own KQL (keyword query languange) string.  sender/recipient fields are indexed and ignore the @domain component..
+1. provide your own KQL (keyword query languange) string.  sender/recipient fields are indexed, so EXO ignores the @domain component..
 2. have ApplicationImpersonation rights against all your mailboxes
 3. have a dynamic distribution list that contains all mailboxes you wish to target (mine is hidden too)